-Worship leaders around the world are sadly changing their church’s worship (often unintentionally) into a spectator event, as evidenced by the lack of worship singing.
+Worship leaders around the world are sadly changing their church’s worship (often unintentionally) into a spectator event, as evidenced by the lack of singing worship from the congregation.
 But before discussing our present situation, let’s look back into history.

 Prior to the Reformation, worship was largely done for the people.
 The music was performed by professional musicians and sung in an unfamiliar language (Latin).